REALTECH SmartCMDB

 What do affected companies need to consider?

+With NIS2, strict security measures and reporting obligations apply to many organizations.
+Affected companies must meet stringent requirements in terms of risk management, incident management, business continuity and reporting.
 A key requirement of NIS2 is the structured analysis and documentation of assets related to network and information systems.
 The aim of this requirement is to inventory and classify the assets that are important for the operation of these critical systems.

 Identify assets